Research Project Title:

 Side-Channel Resistant Elliptic Curve Cryptography in Hardware

-abstract:Secure data transfer is becoming increasingly important as more and more data is being passed through the internet.
-Traditional RSA encryption requires larger key size for more security; however, many embedded devices have limited memory and computational power.
-Hence, Elliptic Curve Cryptography (ECC) is used.
-The current hardware implementation implements the protocol in hardware, and has counter measures against side-channel attacks, one of the known vulnerabilities of ECC.
-I will assess its security against side channel attacks and determine statistics to quantify its security.
+abstract:Secure data transfer is becoming increasingly important as more and more data pass through the internet.
+Traditional RSA encryption requires larger key size for more security. however, many embedded devices have limited memory and computational power.
+Hence, elliptic-curve cryptography (ECC) is used.
+The current hardware implementation implements the protocol in hardware and has counter measures against side-channel attacks, one of the known vulnerabilities of ECC.
+I will assess its security against side-channel attacks and determine statistics to quantify its security.
 The ultimate goal is to achieve energy-efficient cryptography for embedded devices.